GauravKashelkar/gaurav-demo/README.md

 # gaurav-demo
-This is a demo repository for git and github tutorial
+This is a demo repository for git and github tutorial.